aws-amplify/amplify-swift/README.md

 ## Describing use of required reason API

-As required by the Apple App Store, we provide the new `PrivacyInfo.xcprivacy` file for describing use of required reason API, see [Describing data use in privacy manifests](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278401).
+As required by the Apple App Store, we provide the new `PrivacyInfo.xcprivacy` file for describing use of required reason API, see [Describing use of required reason API
+](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api).
 You can also export the privacy report after archiving your App in Xcode, see [Exporting a privacy report](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests#4239187).

 Following Amplify targets have been identified to be using the [User Default APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278401).